Rusty Wallace: Other racing

+Wallace made his debut in International Race of Champions in 1989 and won his debut race at Daytona International Speedway on February 17, he started the race in last place and went on to win the race marking the first time an IROC driver had won after starting in last.
+During the 1991 IROC, Wallace lost the first race however he then went on to the next three races at Talladega, Michigan, and Watkins Glen which is the record for season victories.
+This resulted in Wallace winning the series championship.
+In total he participated in the series nine times from 1989, 1990, 1991, 1992, 1994 1995, 1996, 1999 and 2000.

+A year after his retirement in 2006, Wallace competed in a PRA Big Car Series open-wheel race at the Stafford Motor Speedway.
+Wallace went on to win the race holding off both Al Unser Jr and Sammy Swindell.

 On April 1, 2015, Wallace tested a Stadium Super Truck owned by former NASCAR driver Robby Gordon, and the following day, he announced he would race in the series' X Games round in Austin.
 After finishing last in his heat race, he was relegated to the last-chance qualifier.
 During the LCQ, Wallace rolled his truck, but continued running; he finished sixth in the event but failed to qualify for the feature.

 In 2016, Wallace competed in the Ferrari Finali Mondiali at Daytona.
 Driving for "Ferrari of Houston", Wallace finished tenth overall and third in the Professional, North America class.